With a history of thousands of years, Hanoi is a destination imbued with the rich culture of Vietnam.

 1. Give you hanging out at Hoan Kiem Lake

-Famous for its vibrant life, but Hanoi does not lose its dignified and peaceful beauty.
-Hanoians see Hoan Kiem Lake as a small escape from the hustle and bustle of life.
+Famous for its vibrant life, but Hanoi still keeps peaceful beauty.
+Hanoians see Hoan Kiem Lake as a small escape from the hustle and bustle.

 Coming here in the morning, you can easily see groups of old men and women practicing Tai Chi, or young people jog around the lake.